 The length of this beach is 5.4. mile near the seaside, this whole area is adventurous.
 The restaurants, seafood stalls, and bars for sparkling wine here keep the beach alive at night.

-Near the seaside area you can eat and drink, In the background is a fiery West Pier.
+Near the seaside area, you can eat and drink.
+In the background is a fiery West Pier.
 This is one of the fun places in Brighton’s city.

 The Brighton seafront is the perfect place to visit for daytime light bites, which will remind you of Dubai.

-Brighton Marina
+11. Brighton Marina

 Cycling on the Undercliffe route is a lot of fun.
 Located just beyond the Brighton Marina, this trail sits beneath a cliff that leads east of the city towards Eastbourne.

-The Brighton’s lanes
+12. The Brighton’s Lanes

-Things to do in Brighton lane:
+12.1.
+Things to do in Lane:

 Join the outlandishly dressed throngs for a stroll around the countless independent shops, boutiques, and galleries.